xiaopan-de/XML2SCA/README.md

 }
 ```

-2. Implement behavior of module.
+2. Implement behaviour  of module.
-This is an option step to execut a simulation, since the auto-generated testbench for module is executable.
-Although, the behavior of the generated module is empty, and stimuli simlply writes 0 to the outputs and prints input ports' readin.
+This is an option step to execute  a simulation, since the auto-generated testbench for module is executable.
+Although, the behaviour  of the generated module is empty, and stimuli simply writes 0 to the outputs and prints input ports' read-in.

 3. Execute Simulation:
 ```